Pests » Wasps

 Most wasps build nests in the ground or under overhanging eaves of houses, and under branches or roof voids such as attic spaces in buildings.
 It is estimated that over the summer months one in three residential properties will contain a wasp nest and if left unchecked wasp populations can rapidly increase.

 Nests may not be avoidable, but if you are going to approach a nest there are some general rules to follow to avoid being attacked:

 (i) Approach the nest from a side angle, DO NOT APPROACH front on, you will be in the flight path of the wasps entering and exiting the nest.

 (ii) Choose your time to approach, wasps are less active during early morning or evening, and when air temperatures are cooler.

 (iii) Wasps are attracted to white light.
 At night, use a torch, covered with red cellophane over the light source.

 (iv) Wasps are extremely sensitive and capable of detecting any movement.
 Most importantly if you run - they will follow.

 We recommend you don’t approach wasps or their nest.
 If disturbed, wasps will quickly become aggressive, they can sting repetitively and for some people stings can result in a severe allergic reaction.
 Instead, contact us at Nature’s Way.
 We use specialised knowledge on how to deal with wasps and their nests quickly and efficiently, and when the wasps have been destroyed we will remove them (and the nest) from your residence.
 We are Vespex approved users.

 Honey bee (Apis melifera) swarm.

-If you find a bee swarm or bumble bees nest and want them removed we can do this as well.
+If you find a bee swarm or a bumble bees nest and want them removed we can do this as well.
 Contact us at Nature's Way.